Visualizations reference

 When you change the shown dimensions, Polaris chooses the best visualization for the selected dimensions automatically.

-To choose the visualization you prefer, click on the current visualization type to the right of the filter and split bars.
+To select an alternative visualization, click the current visualization type on the right side of the screen to display the visualization selector.
 The following example shows Table as the current visualization:

 The following sections describe the available visualizations.

-The default visualization is the Overall visualization.
-It presents a numeric summary of the currently selected measures, applying any selected filter criteria.
+The default visualization is the overall visualization.
+It presents a numeric summary of selected measures with your specified filter criteria.
+If you don't have the beta visualization enabled, see the Overall visualization.

 Conditional formatting